 From the end of the road, there is a steep path on the left side that climbs to Cha (approx. 300m gain, 3900m).
+It’s a good trail that goes steeply up the side of the hill.
 Cha is a cute village with about 20 flat-topped homes and a Gompa.
-The trail continues to climb for another 25m or so until you can see the town of Purne and the confluence of the of the blue Tsarap River with the muddy Kargiakh River.
+The trail continues to climb for another 25m or so on the other side of Cha until you can see the town of Purne and the confluence of the of the blue Tsarap River with the muddy Kargiakh River.

 The trek follows Tsarap River on the hills above, passed beautiful ragged, red cliffs.
 After a while, the trail goes down to river level and a raggedy bridge.
 Don’t cross the bridge, instead take the steep climb up a crumbly gully to the chorten at the top.
 When we were there they were building a kani.
 From here you can see the impressive Phugtal Gompa.
 Phuktal Gompa’s main red topped temple is built into a cave with the rest of the monastery buildings precariously hanging on the limestone cliffs below.

 Before the monastery is a basic, run-down homestay run by the monks.
 They charge 1000 Rs per person and it includes dinner and breakfast.
 (2hr 15min)